Opertol900/mod-item-enchant-system/README.md

 There is no universal server-side "transmogrified" flag shared by AzerothCore transmog modules. `AllowTransmogItems` is therefore an integration reservation and defaults to allowing items; a specific transmog module must expose its state before a reliable deny check can be connected.
 The enchant module never reads or modifies third-party transmog tables by itself.

 See the `docs` directory for architecture, configuration, administration, and extension details.

+## Author
+Opertol900

+## License
+This project is licensed under the GNU AGPL v3.